 Bonus Tip: Dress in layers.
 You are passing through different climate.
 The train car can be hot or cool.
 You can request a blanket.

-If you’d like to book your Rocky Mountaineer trip with me, email Angie@TripswithAngie.com
+like to book your Rocky Mountaineer trip with me, email Angie@TripswithAngie.com